filRocha/abr_control/README.rst

 files, if they are used in the xml config, similarly to the VREP arm model.
 Once the download completes the simulation will start.
-If you are using the forked Mujoco-Py repository (See Optional Installation above) you can exit the simulation with the ESC key.
+If you are using the forked Mujoco-Py repository (See Optional Installation above) you can exit the simulation with the ESC key and pause with the spacebar.